OlivierMounicq/CSharpNotes/Basic-Framework/09-Collection.md

 #####Instantiate a new array by CreateInstance

-=> This method also initialiaze the elements
+=&gt; This method also initialiaze the elements

 ```cs
 string[] myArray = Array.CreateInstance(typeof(string), 5);